Creating Jobs Across North Carolina

 The Economic Development Partnership also leads outreach and engagement with local communities to assist in strategic projects.
 For example:

-- A $20,000 contract with the Benson Town Council to develop an Economic Development Strategic Plan.
+- Contract with the Benson Town Council to develop an Economic Development Strategic Plan

-- A $35,000 contract with the Town of Angier to develop a Community Visioning Plan.
+- Partnership with the Town of Angier to develop a Community Visioning Plan

-- Collaboration with the Creedmoor town manager on a reclamation land design project in partnership with NC State’s College of Design.
+- Collaboration with the Town of Creedmoor on a reclamation land design project in partnership with NC State’s College of Design